Adblockdude

 How Can You Detect Packet Sniffing on a Network?

 Detecting packet sniffing can be challenging due to its often covert nature.
-However, there are several methods and indicators that can help identify such activities:

 • Use of Security Software: Advanced security solutions and intrusion detection systems (IDS) can monitor network traffic for signs of sniffing.
 These tools can detect anomalies in network behavior that may indicate the presence of a packet sniffer.